-Otherwise the wheel is of type 2, and each E_5 -block has signs ++ or -- along the outer cycle.
+Otherwise the wheel is of type 2, and each E_5 -block has signs ++ or -- along the outer circuit.
 We denote by P_1 the special EXACTONE_d function that has arity d > 3.
-We claim that the two edges e and e' incident to P_1 along the cycle are both pinned to 0.
-This is illustrated in Figure 22b.
-As P_1 is EXACTONE_d, at most one of e and e' is 1.
+We claim that the two edges e and e' incident to P_1 along the circuit are both pinned to 0.
+This is illustrated in Fig. 22b.
+As P_1 is EXACTONE_d, at most one of eand e' is 1.
 If one of e and e' is 1, the other is 0, and as P_1 is an EXACTONE_d function its edge to E_o is also 0, and thus all edges incident to E_o are 0.
-As all five neighbors of E_o are EXACTONE functions, the four EXACTONE3 functions effectively become (\neq_2) functions along the wheel, and we can remove E_o and its incident edges.
-This becomes the same situation as in the previous case of type 1, where effectively a cycle of five binary equalities are linked by five binary disequalities, which has no valid assignment.
-It implies that both e and e' are pinned to 0.
-This finishes the proof.
+As all five neighbors of E_o are \mathcal{EO} functions, the four EXACTONE3 functions effectively become (\neq_2) functions along the wheel, and we can remove E_o and its incident edges.
+This becomes the same situation as in the previous case of type 1, where effectively a circuit of five binary equalities are linked by five binary disequalities, which has no valid assignment.
+This implies that both e and e' are pinned to 0.
+This finishes the proof. \Box